Wondering what to do with all that old baby stuff?

 You’ll likely need to donate used baby blankets and stuffed animals to your local animal shelter or humane society, while books and audio are a great donation to churches, daycares, or your local library.

-Are you drowning in baby gear?BOOK NOW ❯
+Are you drowning in baby gear?GET HELP ❯

 Recycling your old baby stuff is a great way to get rid of old baby items that may be broken, expired, or worn out.
 One way to recycle this stuff is through some companies that offer recycling programs.

 Similar to the trade-in events mentioned earlier, many stores will give you a discount when you turn in your old baby stuff.
 Sometimes, they may also donate new products to needy families.

 Another recycling option that you may have heard of is TerraCycle.
 You can buy a zero waste box online from TerraCycle, fill it with all the baby stuff you want to recycle, ship it back to them, and they handle the rest.
 This is a good choice if you don’t have a lot of time and don’t mind spending a bit of money for the convenience.

 More From the Trash Talk Blog: What To Do With Kids’ Old Swing Set

 Check out the website Recycle Your Carseat to find organizations and events near you where you can have your old or broken car seat recycled.